sajov/feathers-solr/README.md

 ### Install Solr

 ```
- bin/solr start -e techproducts
+ bin/solr start -e gettingstarted
 ```

 Use `feathers-solr/bin/install-solr.sh` for a kickstart installation.

-Run the example with `node app` and go to [localhost:3030/techproducts](http://localhost:3030/techproducts).
+Run the example with `node app` and go to [localhost:3030/gettingstarted](http://localhost:3030/gettingstarted).

 ## Querying